 1. It is the way the averages are calculated

 To get to this number, Pacific Prime took the premiums (with zero deductible and excess) from six providers offering three plans each to the four demographics, and averaged them to get the overall figures.
-As with many comparisons, there are premiums that cover a wide range.
+As with many other health insurance comparisons, there are premiums that cover a wide range.
 Combine this with the fact that different plan levels, offering different types of coverage, and therefore premiums, and you will see numbers that can be higher than specific individual rates.

 2. The cost of health care is high

 The standard of health care in Hong Kong is very high, especially at the private hospitals in the city.
 Because the majority of individuals who purchase the plans included in the report are HNW expats, and locals who prefer the private system due to lower wait times and more personal care, the average medical bill will be higher.
 With higher medical bills, comes higher insurance premiums.